goat-community/goat-docs/docs/map/layer_style/attribute_based_styling.md

 ## Color Palette

+ Under Palette you will find GOATs comprehensive set of palettes, all designed to provide **visually impactful spatial-data representation**.
+ For further customization you may set different <code>Palette Type</code>, <code>Palette Steps</code>,
-After picking an attribute, an advanced **color palette** will appear.
-A color palette is a collection of colors chosen to represent different values or categories within your dataset.
+ A color palette is a collection of colors chosen to represent the values scale or categories, within your dataset.
+ Under the Palette you may select from different pallete types

  GOAT provides a comprehensive set of predefined palettes, each of which has been designed to provide a **visually impactful representation of spatial data**.
 These palettes are categorised into four different groups for ease of selection and application.

 <p></p>